-Developed by the Principle-Based Reserve Review Procedures Work Group of the Life Valuation Committee of the American Academy of Actuaries.
+Developed by the Principle-Based Reserve Review Procedures Work Group of the Life Valuation Committee of the American Academy of Actuaries

-This public policy practice note is not a promulgation of the Actuarial Standards Board, is not an actuarial standard of practice, is not binding upon any actuary and is not a definitive statement as to what constitutes generally accepted practice in the area under discussion.
-Events occurring subsequent to this publication of the practice note may make the practices described in this practice note irrelevant or obsolete.
-This was developed by the Principle-Based Reserve Review Procedures Work Group of the American Academy of Actuaries.
+This practice note is not a promulgation of the Actuarial Standards Board, is not an actuarial standard of practice, is not binding upon any actuary, and is not a definitive statement as to what constitutes generally accepted practice in the area under discussion.
+Events occurring subsequent to this publication of the practice note may make some of the practices described in this practice note irrelevant or obsolete.